check-spelling-sandbox/materialize/doc/developer/design/20231127_pv2_uci_logical_architecture.md

 - Isolated Writes: What we have above for Peeks, but for Writes!

 At the end of this milestone, we will have an isolated and vertically scalable query/control layer.
-The current implementation can not scale up by adding more resources to the single process/machine because the single event loop is a bottleneck.
+The current implementation cannot scale up by adding more resources to the single process/machine because the single event loop is a bottleneck.
 Once responsibilities are decouple we _can_ scale up vertically.